 The Zetasizer Nano range is protected by the following patents: Non-Invasive Back Scatter (NIBS) EP884580, US6016195, JP11051843 High and Low Frequency Electrophoreses (M3) EP1154266, US7217350, JP04727064 Light Scattering Measurements using Simultaneous Detection EP2235501, CN102066901, JP2011523451, US20090251696 Surface Potential Determination in a Dip Cell WO2012172330

 The Zetasizer Helix is the subject of patent application WO2013027034 A1

 When you purchase a Malvern product we understand that this is just the first stage of a working relationship that will last for the lifetime of the instrument.
-Some customers just need to ask an occasional question or to download a software upgrade, whilst others require a comprehensive support contract with priority call out and fixed cost of ownership.
-Whatever your situation Malvern will provide the right support for you.
+Depending on your needs, Malvern will provide the support for your business.